C. ANTHONY HUNT, PH.D.

 From 1998-2004, he was the Executive Director of the Multi-Ethnic Center for Ministry of the Northeastern Jurisdiction of the United Methodist Church, based in Columbia, MD.
 His responsibilities at the Multi-Ethnic Center involved providing regional and national leadership in the program areas of multicultural leadership development, congregational revitalization, and racial justice.
 While at the Multi-Ethnic Center, he worked closely with the Center's Board of Directors in engaging in a highly successful re-visioning and reorganization process, resulting in the implementation of a comprehensive strategic plan, renewed vitality, and fiscal growth.
 A part of his work with the Multi-Ethnic Center involved developing close collaborations with the graduate theological schools at Wesley Theological Seminary, and Boston and Drew Universities - aimed at facilitating intentionality on issues of multi-cultural/cross-cultural student, faculty, leadership, program and curriculum development.
 At Wesley Seminary, he was the co-developer/co-director of Doctor of Ministry programs in “Race, Ethnicity and Ministry in Wesleyan Perspective” (2000-2004), and “Leadership in Multi-ethnic Ministry” (2005-2009).
 At the time of their development, these were believed to have been the first Doctor of Ministry programs in the United States focuced specifically on race, ethnicity and multiculturalism.
 Another of the highlights of Dr. Hunt's programmatic work with Wesley Theological Seminary is the development and implementation in 2006 of "Retracing the Steps of Freedom", a doctoral immersion course in Alabama, where to-date over 100 graduate students have studied the history of the American Civil Rights movement and the principles of Gandhian/Kingian Nonviolence, Peacemaking, Conflict Resolution, Community-building and Beloved Community.

-Dr. Hunt previously served as the Senior Pastor of Ames United Methodist Church in Bel Air, MD; historic Sharp Street Memorial UMC in Baltimore, MD; and Asbury-Willisville Chapel UMC in Middleburg, Virginia; and as Assistant Pastor and Program Director of Outreach and Education at Gibbons UMC in Brandywine, MD.
+Dr. Hunt previously served as the Senior Pastor of the historic Sharp Street Memorial United Methodist Church in Baltimore, MD (2003-04); Ames United Methodist Church in Bel Air, MD (1992-98); and Asbury-Willisville Chapel UMC in Middleburg, Virginia (1990-92); and as Assistant Pastor and Program Director of Outreach and Education at Gibbons UMC in Brandywine, MD (1988-90).
 He has also served as Dean of Haebler Memorial Chapel and Visiting Professor of Philosophy and Religion at Goucher College in Baltimore; as Adjunct Professor of Philosophy and Religion at Harford Community College in Bel Air, MD; as Program Director of the Center for Community Action and Social Justice at American University's Kay Spiritual Life Center; as a Chaplain in the U.S. Army; and as a visiting Lecturer at Africa University in Zimbabwe, Southern Africa.

-He is founder, principal and lead consultant with New Horizons Coaching and Consulting, which focuses on coaching non-profit leaders in the areas of Catalytic Leadership coaching, Whole-Life coaching, life-work balance and prioritization, non-profit organizational and leadership development, strategic planning, change management, project management, turnaround strategies and diversity/cultural competency training.
+He is founder and CEO/principal of New Horizons Coaching and Consulting, and serves as lead consultant.
+New Horizons focuses on coaching non-profit leaders in the areas of Catalytic Leadership coaching, Whole-Life coaching, life-work balance and prioritization, non-profit organizational and leadership development, strategic planning, change management, project management, turnaround strategies and diversity/cultural competency training.
 In his role as consultant, he has worked with over 150 churches and non-profit organizations, and as a leadership and life coach, he has worked with over 125 religious and non-profit leaders and performed over 1250 hours of leadership/life coaching, with a focus on visioning and futuring, strategic planning, turnaround strategies, organizational change, and multicultural change.
 Dr. Hunt has been a senior urban consultant with the American Bible Society, based in New York City and Baltimore, and has been a senior consultant with the United Methodist Church’s General Boards of Higher Education and Ministry, Global Ministries, Church and Society, General Commission on Religion and Race, and General Council on Ministries.

 He has served on numerous boards of directors/governors including those of Wesley Theological Seminary, the Ecumenical Institute of Theology, Court Appointed Special Advocates (CASA) of Harford County, MD, the Board of Child Care of the United Methodist Church, the Patterson Memorial Association of Baltimore, and the General Commission on Religion and Race of the United Methodist Church.
 He has also served as an appointed member of the Maryland Governor's Commission on Judicial Nominations (1996-2000) and the Harford County (MD) Advisory Commission on Mental Health and Addiction (1995-1998).
 After 12 years of service as a member of Wesley Seminary's Board of Governors, Dr. Hunt was honored in 2012 by being elected as a Governor, emeritus of the Seminary.